-Get prepared to discover everything you have to know about the basic sentence “C’est dommage”.
+On this page, we are going to explain you everything you want to know about the basic French phrase “C’est dommage”.

-Including a complete explanation of what it is and how to use it in everyday life with an audio example.
-And because learning a new language is important, we also added super useful stuff like slow pronunciation audio, synonym, dialogue example and more!
+Including a full guide of what it is and how to use it in everyday life with an audio example.
+As well as the useful informations we added like dialogue example, slow pronunciation audio and more!

 The literal meaning is:

 French people use it to express a feeling of regret or disappointment, just like: “Too bad” or “It’s a pity” in English.